-We will go in a sequential order from Right to left and discuss all the options.
+We will go in sequential order from Right to left and discuss all the options.

-1) Edit: As the name suggests, this option lets you modify an issue created.
+#1) Edit: As the name suggests, this option lets you modify an issue created.
 Click on it and modify the information as desired.
 Choose ‘Update’ when done.
-This is similar to “Create Issue” dialog.
+This is similar to the “Create Issue” dialogue.

 Agile Board, Rank to Top, Rank to Bottom -> Related to Agile Projects – the details of which are going to be coming up in a later article.

 Attach Files, Attach Screenshots -> Lets you attach files to an issue.
-The screenshot option will auto capture a screenshot.
-All you need to do is print screen on your machine and you can directly copy it here into JIRA.
+The screenshot option will auto-capture a screenshot.
+All you need to do is a print screen on your machine and you can directly copy it here into JIRA.

 Add Vote, Voters, Stop watching, Watchers -> Voting is a process that JIRA users can perform to support the resolution of an issue favorably or unfavorably.
 The options in this section facilitate the same.
 You can also choose to watch an issue – when you do so, all the changes to it will be notified to you.

-Labels -> This concept is similar to the “Labels” that we find on various blog and web pages.
+Labels -> This concept is similar to the “Labels” that we find on various blogs and web pages.
 You can categorize issues based on Version and Component formally, but when in need of something more informal, this option can be used.
-For example, all the issues raised to track peer review comments can be labeled “peer review” to view and track them easily.
+For Example, all the issues raised to track peer review comments can be labeled “peer review” to view and track them easily.

-5) Log work: This is a way to track the progress on your issue in terms of time.
-When this option is used, the following dialog opens up.
+#5) Log work: This is a way to track the progress on your issue in terms of time.
+When this option is used, the following dialogue opens up.
 As you can see, the detailed information about how much time is spent on an issue, how much is remaining, etc can be logged here.

-When this link is accessed, the following dialog opens up.
-Using this dialog is very simple:
+When this link is accessed, the following dialogue opens up.
+Using this dialogue is very simple:

-The different kind of associations can be chosen from the “This issue” list box.
+The different kinds of associations can be chosen from the “This issue” list box.
 The list contains:

 Alternately, you can choose to include a web-link as a reference.

-8) Clone: As the name implies you can create a duplicate for an issue.
+#8) Clone: As the name implies you can create a duplicate of an issue.

 - The cloned issue’s summary begins with “CLONE” prefixed.